 The America COMPETES Act requires that the National Science Foundation (NSF) must ensure that all undergraduate students, graduate students, and postdoctoral researchers participating in NSF-funded projects receive appropriate training in the Responsible Conduct of Research (RCR).
 As of January 2010, institutions must, at the time of proposal submission, formally certify that an RCR training plan is in place and must, as a condition of award, ensure that all participating students and postdoctoral researchers receive the required training.

 UPDATE: The CHIPS and Sciences Act of 2022 amends the America COMPETES Act to also require all faculty and senior personnel supported on NSF proposals submitted on or after July 31, 2023, to complete Responsible and Ethical Conduct of Research (RECR) training.
-Information about these new RECR requirements for faculty and senior personnel will be posted soon.
+Learn more on the UI RECR webpage.

 The National Institutes of Health (NIH) requires that all trainees, fellows, participants, and scholars receiving support through any NIH training, career development award (individual or institutional), research education grant, and dissertation research grant must receive instruction in responsible conduct of research.